REVIEW PROCEDURES FOR DISTRICTS, LANDMARKS, POTENTIAL LANDMARK PROPERTIES, AND CITY-OWNED PROPERTIES

 Proposed projects are reviewed prior to issuing a building permit.
 Applicants must comply with the Baltimore City Historic Preservation Design Guidelines in planning and executing their projects.
 Design review considers the proposed work, taking into consideration the historical and architectural character of the structure and of the immediate area.
 Applicants will need to clearly explain how their project complies with the Design Guidelines.

 In order to expedite the application process, the Commission has delegated review authority to the Executive Director for cases involving minor work.
-Minor projects must not significantly change the overall appearance or remove significant undamaged historic fabric.
+Minor projects must not significantly change the overall appearance or remove the significant undamaged historic fabric.
 All minor work must clearly meet the Design Guidelines.

 Major projects may change the overall character, appearance, and integrity of the structure.
 Substantial building alterations, demolitions, additions, and new construction are considered major projects and are reviewed at a public hearing.
 Interested parties should submit a request for a Pre-Development Meeting in the Planning Department to begin the review process.
-An electronic version of all materials, must be submitted to the CHAP Staff at least twenty-five (25) calendar days prior to the public hearing date.
+An electronic version of all materials must be submitted to the CHAP Staff at least twenty-five (25) calendar days prior to the public hearing date.
 If the application is complete, the project shall be scheduled for a public hearing.

 - At the public hearing, staff shall present recommendations with respect to the project.